HectorEspejo/MalKnife/README.md

 ## To-Do's

-- [ ] Integration with other hash checkers like IBM X-Force, Talos (this will require API keys for each of them too)
+- [ ] Integration with other OSINTs like IBM X-Force, Talos (this will require API keys for each of them too)
 - [ ] Add main option to check if IP is from VPN vendor with Spur.us
 - [x] Integration of Whois
+- [x] Base64 decoding
 - [ ] Give option to check if there are any Any.run sandbox machines for that file
 - [x] Check reputation of website with AbuseIPDB
   - [ ] Ability to send reports